MagicOizo/ScriptBuilder/README.md

 ### VERSION HISTORY

+- 0.9.0.0
-0.9.0.0 - First Beta Build with basic functions (Import via CSV and quickimport for Excel and Deployment Service clipboard data; usage of simple variables; Header, Body, Footer support; Export in different encodings).
+	- First Beta Build with basic functions (Import via CSV and quickimport for Excel and Deployment Service clipboard data; usage of simple variables; Header, Body, Footer support; Export in different encodings).
+- 0.9.0.3
-0.9.0.3 - Implementation of support of substring variables.
+	- Implementation of support of substring variables.
+- 0.9.0.4
-0.9.0.4 - Fix to enable the usage of more then one substring variable in the same line in body textbox.
+	- Fix to enable the usage of more then one substring variable in the same line in body textbox.
+- 0.9.0.5
-0.9.0.5 - Fix in CSV importing (empty lines and lines with a hash # at the beginning are ignored; different length of lines are supported).
+	- Fix in CSV importing (empty lines and lines with a hash # at the beginning are ignored; different length of lines are supported).
 	- Fix in usage of Footer (Ticket# 00001).
 	- Information message, when .Net-Framework is not in correct version (v3.5 is needed - version number 2.0.50727.3053) (Change Request #00001).
+- 0.9.1.0
-0.9.1.0 - Implementation of a function, to use first row of data input table as headers for the columns (variables).
+	- Implementation of a function, to use first row of data input table as headers for the columns (variables).
 	- Implementation of a function, to Import and Export the Set of the pattern text boxes and the table.
 	- Integration of these function in the makro-keys function.
 	- New Icon for function "Import Table" (old one is used for function "Import Pattern" now).
+- 0.9.2.0
-0.9.2.0 - Fix in function to use first row of data input table as headers: when new header row has less fields as the current header or fields contain spaces.
+	- Fix in function to use first row of data input table as headers: when new header row has less fields as the current header or fields contain spaces.
 	- Considerable improvement in performance while generating output-file.
 	- Implementation of a function, to verify the template text (Comments, If-Blocks and Variables were marked within the template colorfully).
 	- Renaming "substring variables" to "complex variables" due to better understanding.
 	- Implementation of a dialog, to check complex variables on a test-value to verify its correctness.
 	- Implementation of comments (which will not be written to the output-file) and if/else-blocks for use in the template text.
 	- Implementation of a dialog, to create a if/else-block via wizzard.
 	- New programm option to configure the behavior of the start directory of the browse dialogs (Change Request #00002).
+- 0.9.2.1
+	- Implementation of icons to the template-tabs
+- 0.9.2.2
-0.9.2.1	- Implementation of icons to the template-tabs 0.9.2.2 - Fix in usage of variables, when using more than one different variable in one row of the template (Ticket# 00002).
+	- Fix in usage of variables, when using more than one different variable in one row of the template (Ticket# 00002).
+- 0.9.3.0
-0.9.3.0 - Implementation of a function to use more than 3 different template blocks (Header, Body, Footer)
+	- Implementation of a function to use more than 3 different template blocks (Header, Body, Footer)
 	- Now it is possible to choose between two types of template blocks (Once and Multi) and arrange as many of them as needed into an output file.
 	- Implementation of a function to generate more than one output file at once based on the same imput table.
 	- Redesign of the template area to meet the requirement of the new functions.
 	- Fix in the useablility of the options configuration.
-0.9.3.1 - Fix of a problem with the read/write process of the options.xml which caused a failure at application start.
+- 0.9.3.1 - Fix of a problem with the read/write process of the options.xml which caused a failure at application start.
-0.9.3.2 - Fix of a problem in opening the options dialog.
+- 0.9.3.2 - Fix of a problem in opening the options dialog.
         - Implementation of a debuggig option to be activated when asked to do so by support.
+- 0.9.3.3
-0.9.3.3 - Fix of a problem in If-blocks when comparative operator is not double value (Ticket# 00003).
+	- Fix of a problem in If-blocks when comparative operator is not double value (Ticket# 00003).
+- 0.9.3.4
-0.9.3.4 - First steps to implement other languages for localization.
+	- First steps to implement other languages for localization.
 	- Fix of a problem with Preference Dialog Window and the setup of Makro Keys (Ticket# 00004).
 	- Fix of a problem with Makro Keys not been loaded from options.xml after applocation start (Ticket# 00005).
+- 0.9.3.5
-0.9.3.5 - Fix of a exeption when opening preferences dialog and certain options like OSV scripting dokumentation were not available (Ticket# 00006).
+	- Fix of a exeption when opening preferences dialog and certain options like OSV scripting dokumentation were not available (Ticket# 00006).
 	- Fix of a problem when starting the tool without the correct laguage files available which were introduced in 0.9.3.4 (Ticket# 00007).
+- 0.9.3.6
-0.9.3.6 - Fix of a problem in the import function of templates (Ticket# 00008).
+	- Fix of a problem in the import function of templates (Ticket# 00008).
+- 0.9.9.0
-0.9.9.0 - Localization for German (main) and English implemented.
+	- Localization for German (main) and English implemented.
-		- Implementation of Serial File functionalitys 0.9.9.1 RELEASE CANDIDATE 1
+	- Implementation of Serial File functionalitys
+- 0.9.9.1 RELEASE CANDIDATE 1
 	- Introduction of the new XML format for template exports.
 	- Implementation of a function to stip single columns of a source table.
 	- Fix with the comments.
 URLs will not longer be treated as comments (Ticket# 00009).
-0.9.9.2 RELEASE CANDIDATE 2
+- 0.9.9.2 RELEASE CANDIDATE-  2
 	- Transfer to .Net-Framework 4.8.
 	- Minor fixes with creation of options.xml when not existant (include example makros).
 	- Added shortcuts to delete or rename a template node.
 	- Minor change in user experience, to have the default template node selected on startup.
 	- Housekeeping of the project files for github.